tmf7/Quake2-Game-Mod-Final-Project/readme.txt

+All change locations found in "game" directory, and internally labelled with //TMF7

 Files Modified by Tom Freehill for the Soul Collector Mod:
-[ all change locations internally labelled with //TMF7 ]
 -----------------------------------------------------------
 g_local.h
 game.h